Crown of Princess Blanche

-It is made of gold with diamonds, rubies, emeralds, sapphires, enamel and pearls.
+It is made of gold with diamonds, balas rubies, emeralds, sapphires, enamel and pearls.
 Its height and diameter are both 18 cm.
 The crown has been a property of the House of Wittelsbach since 1402, when it came with Princess Blanche of England, daughter of King Henry IV of England, on her marriage to Louis III, Elector Palatine.

 After the junior Bavarian branch of the house became extinct in the male line in 1777, the senior Palatine branch replaced the former as the country's rulers.
 Today, the crown is displayed in the treasury of the Munich Residenz, where it has been kept since 1782.
 It has been described as "one of the finest achievements of the Gothic goldsmith".

 Description

 The crown is made up of 12 hexagonal rosettes on the base each supporting a gold stem topped by a lily.
 The stems and lilies alternate in size and height.
 They are heavily jewelled versions of the fleur de lys (lily flower) that was popular for medieval crowns.
 In the middle of the hexagons, which have enamelled white flowers overlaid onto a translucent blue or red background, is a pale blue sapphire, 11 of which are oval and 1 is hexagonal.
 Each point is decorated with alternating rubies and clusters of four pearls that have a small diamond at the centre.
 In addition to diamonds, pearls, and sapphires, the lilies are also decorated with emeralds.

 Some of the original pearls may have been replaced when the crown was restored in 1925.
 The lily stems are detachable, and it is possible to fold the crown's base so that it can be transported more easily.
 Each rosette is numbered 1–12 to make sure the lilies are re-attached correctly.
 The crown is 18 cm in both height and diameter.